awinml/hm-recsys/README.md

 ### Product Index with the highest number of unique articles:

-The index named 'Ladiesear' has the highest number of unique articles closely followed by 'Divided'.
+The index named 'Ladieswear' has the highest number of unique articles closely followed by 'Divided'.

 <br>
 <img src="plots/5_highest_articles_index_name.png" alt="Target Distribution" width="500" height="300">